 - It is celebrated twice in a year.
-Specially near the Navratra festival.
+Especially near the Navratra festival.

-- During festival, temple’s doors open at 4.
+- During the festival, the temple’s doors open at 4.
 Am.

 - Food is offered to the deity

-- Rats are worshiped and feed with fresh diet of milk and Prasad.
+- Rats are worshiped and feed with a fresh diet of milk and Prasad.

 Suggested Tour: 13 Nights 14 Days Rajasthan Temple Tours

 A beautiful way of depicting the ancient tails, Vibrant colored dresses, differently designed masks based on ancient mythological characters and thousands of people cheering and enjoying their time, it is the scene of Hemis Festival.
 The most significant festival of Leh Ladakh has been a major center of attractions for locals as well as tourists.
 This is a two days festival that celebrated every year on the 10th day of the Tibetan lunar month.
 The biggest Buddhist monastery in Ladakh Hemis Gompa is the major center stage for this festival.

 This festival is celebrated as the birth festival of Buddhist guru Padamsambhava.
 Guru Padmasambhava is the founder of Tibetan Buddhism.
 People during this festival decorate a seat with fancy silk and gemstones and offer prayers around it.
 Legend has that guru Padmasambhav bravely fought off followers of evil and protect the land to get submerged in the pit of evil.

 Hemis Festival Special